uptonking/note4yaoo/lib-utils-codesandbox-plugin.md

   - `https://www.google.com/webhp?igu=1` this url works
   - it's Google itself leaves the hole.
 I don't say it's a Loophole, just maybe Google think it's necessary under some circumstances.

-- f you want to embed Google into an iframe you can do what sudopeople suggested in a comment above and use a Google custom search link like the following.
+- If you want to embed Google into an iframe you can do what sudopeople suggested in a comment above and use a Google custom search link like the following.
   - `<iframe id="if1" width="100%" height="254" style="visibility:visible" src="http://www.google.com/custom?q=&btnG=Search"></iframe>`

--
--
--

 - ## [how to resolve iframe cross domain issue - Stack Overflow](https://stackoverflow.com/questions/40866219/how-to-resolve-iframe-cross-domain-issue)
   - I'm making web page that has to show another domain's web page.